hardik05/Damn_Vulnerable_C_Program/ReadMe.md

 `./imgRead_libfuzzer`

-you can see the video tutorials here:
+You can see the video tutorials here:

 **Complete Fuzzing Playlist:**